 Kuala Lumpur is the capital and the biggest city of Malaysia.
-Although dominant religion here is islam, but as in most Asia countries here you can find a lot different cultures, intercontinental cuisine and various sights.
-Kuala Lumpur is also economical hub of Malaysia therefore a lot of international companies from Europe, USA or China established their offices here.
+Although dominant religion here is Islam, as in most Asia countries here you can find a lot of different cultures, intercontinental cuisine and various sights.
+Kuala Lumpur is also an economic hub of Malaysia, therefore a lot of international companies from Europe, USA or China established their offices here.

-First establishment in the territory was built in 1859, but city status was granted just in 1972.
-Kuala Lumpur is modern city with growing technologies, lots of skyscrapers, ongoing construction and just a bit of authencity, which you can mostly see and feel in Chinatown or Litlle India.
+The first establishment in the territory was built in 1859, but city status was granted just in 1972.
+Kuala Lumpur is a modern city with growing technologies, lots of skyscrapers, ongoing construction and just a bit of authenticity, which you can mostly see and feel in Chinatown or Litlle India.

-Kuala Lumpur International airport (KLIA) was built just in 1993 and is 45 km away from the city centre of Kuala Lumpur.
+Kuala Lumpur International airport (KLIA) was built just in 1993 and is 45 km away from the city centre.
 You can reach it by most airlines from Europe and by Air Asia (Malaysia’s budget airlines which are the best in the world in their category) from any direction in Asia.
-Airport has two terminals: KLIA1 and KLIA2, which are easy accesibble by KLIA transit train.
+The airport has two terminals: KLIA1 and KLIA2, which are easily accessible by KLIA transit train.

-The best way to reach Kuala Lumpur city – KL Sentral – is by using one of the two train lines that goes directly from/to airport – KLIA Ekspres or KLIA Transit.
+The best way to reach Kuala Lumpur city – KL Sentral – is by using one of the two train lines that go directly from/to airport – KLIA Ekspres or KLIA Transit.
 What’s the difference between these two?
-KLIA Ekspres is a fast, non-stop train and you can reach the end station in 30 min (cost 55 RM/ 12 euros).
+KLIA Ekspres is a fast, non-stop train and you can reach the end station in 30 min (cost 55 RM/ 12 EUR).
 KLIA Transit train goes the same way as Ekspres, but it stops 3 times in other stations.
-It will be cheeper to travel with KLIA Transit, but it will take more time.
-So it depends what do you prefer: saving time or saving money.
+It will be cheaper to travel by KLIA Transit, but it will take more time.
+So it depends on what do you prefer: saving time or saving money.

-One tricky part with KLIA Transit, is that you cannot buy ticket directly to KL Sentral from vending machine.
+One tricky part of KLIA Transit is that you cannot buy the ticket directly to KL Sentral from vending machine.
 When you choose it as your final destination, it directly offers you KLIA Ekspres.
-So if you have time and want to save some cash, you need to buy ticket to Putrajaya station (8,5 RM/ 2 eur), get off at that station, buy one more ticket to KL Sentral (13 RM / 3 eur) and continue your trip.
+So if you have time and want to save some cash, you need to buy a ticket to Putrajaya station (8,5 RM/ 2 EUR), get off at that station, buy one more ticket to KL Sentral (13 RM / 3 EUR) and continue your trip.
 All trip should take about one hour.

-Also, buying ticket from vending machine with your credit/debit card can also save you few euros – they are giving 10 % discount.
+Keep in mind, that buying a ticket from the vending machine with your credit/debit card can also save you few euros – they are giving 10 % discount.
 Or if you want to plan your trip to the details – you can buy tickets online.

-Alternate way to get to the city is to take an airport shuttle or taxi, but it’s much more expensive and might take longer than expected due to terrific traffic in the city.
+An alternate way to get to the city is to take an airport shuttle or taxi.
+Expect it to be much more expensive.
+Plus, it also might take longer than expected due to terrific traffic in the city.

 Advice: If you’re travelling by KLIA transit either way in a daytime, You can get out in Putrajaya and explore this city before heading to your direction.
 It’s federal administrative centre of Malaysia.